keeps/roda-in/README.md

 # RODA-In

-RODA-in is a tool specially designed for producers and archivists to create Submission Information Packages (SIP) ready for to be submitted to a Open Archival Information System (OAIS).
+RODA-in is a tool specially designed for producers and archivists to create Submission Information Packages (SIP) ready for to be submitted to an Open Archival Information System (OAIS).
 The tool creates SIPs from files and folders available on the local file system.

 In version 2 we revolutionized the way SIPs are created to satisfy the need for mass processing of data.
 In this version you can create thousands of valid SIPs with just a few clicks, complete with data and metadata.